OmarAli72/odin-landing-page/README.md

-This is the second project on the odin project to practive making a landing page after having learned some html and css flexbox and putting them into use in this project
+This is the second project on the odin project to practice making a landing page after having learned some html and css flexbox and putting them into use in this project